PyAbel/PyAbel/doc/transform_methods/onion_peeling.rst

 How it works
 ------------

-It doesn't really work yet.
+It doesn't quite work reliably yet.

 When to use it